gupta-shat/mspevent.github.io/_posts/2019-11-15-Open-Source-and-GitHub-Workshop-2019.md

 Very excitedly, Through this 1-day workshop we will contribute to the open source and learn how to do the pull Requests.

-# Open Source Contribution- MSP Workshop 2019 (KNIT Sulltanpur)
+# Open Source Contribution- MSP Workshop 2019 (KNIT Sultanpur)

 Here is our Speaker for the Event